dseguy/php-error-messages/messages/redefinition-of-parameter-$b.rst

 	.. meta::
 		:description lang=en:
-			Redefinition of parameter $b: Arguments must all have distinct names in a method signature.
+			Redefinition of parameter $b: Parameters must all have distinct names in a method signature.

 Description
 ___________

-Arguments must all have distinct names in a method signature.
-Before PHP 7.0, no error was emitted, and the last argument's value was used.
+Parameters must all have distinct names in a method signature.
+Before PHP 7.0, no error was emitted, and the last parameter's value was used.
 In PHP 7.0 and more recent, it is a compilation error.

 Example
 _______